pdt7/currency-converter/README.md

 to run this application use the command: npm start and to test: npm test

+documentation of this challenge was developed with swagger and available at link http://localhost:3000/api-docs/

 To build the API rest the technology used is node.js, 2 folders was created:
     1 - models - to describe the informations to transaction 2 - routes - to define the routes off aplicattion